-GOD is not GENEROUS
+GOD is not GENEROUS and his grace is not a gift

-Grace means gift.
-Christians hold that God acts on you and around you to give spiritual gifts such as chastity and honesty and so on.
 As God is seen as goodness it means that in a sense God is what he gives - he is the goodness he gives so grace is putting it simply just the gift of God himself.
 God is just so if you don't accept the gift of God you will be left out in the cold.
 This is what the Bible means by divine retribution etc. God will view you as getting what you deserve because you deserve it.
 But this does not sit well with us.
 Surely we see that anybody that thinks that way of you for refusing a gift is being vindictive and passive aggressive?
 A true gift is something you are not judged for accepting or rejecting.
 It reflects on believers when they worship such a God!

 God is said to be the maker of all we have and are so God by definition is really alone what matters.
 Paul in the letter to the Philippians chapter 3 tells us what that means.
 It means that nothing can happen that can match or outweigh a relationship with Jesus who is worth the loss of everything for compared to him everything is rubbish.